sourcery-ai-experiments/QuarticSDK/docs/dev_guide/model_creation.md

 # Model Creation
-This article explains how to create, wrap, and deploy models into Quartic AI Platform.
+This article explains how to create, wrap, and deploy models to the Quartic AI Platform.

 ## ModelABC
 ---